How to Reverse Your Tendency to Be Negative

-At 3 p.m., I finally called the vet.
-Of course, I’d waited so long that they didn’t have any appointments left (self-blame, self-blame).
-I did finally manage to get them to fit Scout in on an emergency basis.
+At 3 P.M., I finally called the vet.
+Of course, I’d waited so long that they didn’t have any appointments open (self-blame, self-blame).
+I did finally manage to get them to fit Scout in as an emergency.
 Scout was seen by a vet, given some tests, diagnosed, and treated.

 I was amazed at how quickly this “course correction” eased my emotional suffering and allowed me to go to sleep feeling good about how I’d handled a very tough day for both me and Scout.
 (I’ve been working on turning what I did that night into a formal practice: when I turn out the lights each night, I try to remember to think about what went right for me that day.)

 Here's one more suggestion for those of you who get your news “on a screen”: